Robin Vos withdraws subpoenas issued by Michael Gableman's election review

 "Ends with a whimper, not with a shout," Wisconsin Elections Commission member Ann Jacobs, who had also been subpoenaed, tweeted Friday with an image of a similar withdrawal letter.

-Similar subpoenas issued to Elections Commission staff, the city of Racine and Mayor Cory Mason were also withdrawn.
+Similar subpoenas issued to Elections Commission staff, the city of Racine and its mayor, Cory Mason, were also withdrawn.

 In response, Letteney said, Bopp Law Firm "later clarified that all subpoenas for Racine-related persons or departments have been withdrawn."

-Bopp, who did not immediately respond to a request for comment Friday, wrote in a letter last week to Waukesha County Circuit Court Judge Ralph Ramirez that the subpoenas remain valid because they were issued by the state Assembly, not Gableman.
+Bopp, who had not responded to a request for comment Friday, wrote in a letter last week to Waukesha County Circuit Court Judge Ralph Ramirez that the subpoenas remain valid because they were issued by the state Assembly, not Gableman.

 Bopp's letter contradicted an earlier statement by Vos that Gableman's office, not just his job, has been shut down.
 In announcing the firing on Aug.
 12, Vos said, "it is beyond clear to me that we only have one choice in this matter, and that's to close the Office of Special Counsel."